 - You can learn a lot and get more buy-in from communities when they actively participate from the beginning

 - It’s never too early to start working on public participation activities, like running surveys and focus groups, starting education programs and hosting events

 - Public participation is a great way to keep your finger on the pulse about what the community wants and needs (especially concerning sustainability), as well as build strong relationships that’ll serve everyone long-term

 - Not everyone’s going to be happy about your project

 - You’ll come across a huge range of differing perspectives and interests

 - Expect conflict between different people groups and differing sustainability goals

 - Public participation is about getting input from as many of these perspectives as possible to create the best overall outcomes for the community as a whole

 Most importantly, organizations that care about sustainability can’t afford to skip the public participation process or they might miss important details and opportunities to do better.

-Following a rigorous public participation process is worth it, but it can be complex when you’re dealing with large communities and different groups.
+Following rigorous public participation, the process is worth it, but it can be complex when you’re dealing with large communities and different groups.
 That means you can’t get away with using spreadsheets to manage your processes.
 You’ll need stakeholder engagement software to track your activities, key stakeholders, issues, tasks and communication.